01 January - 31 December

 Inside, a large nave, a bare choir, brightness and astonishing stained glass windows which mirror the modern style.
 Large ferro-concrete arches without pillars.
 It is said that the curé at the time did not want pillars so that his farmer parishioners could not hide to talk of cows, sheep or pigeons.

-Tank of the authentic sarcophagus of Saint Aybert (1060-1140).
-Originally from Espain, a primitive village in Bléharies, Aybert led a hermit's life attached to the Benedictine abbey of Crespin (F).
-He was buried near his hermitage and his tomb was forgotten, and it is known that at the end of the 19th century, the tank was used as a drinking trough for the cows.
-Found by the priest E. Druez, it was brought back in 1932 and installed behind the main altar on Lacoste's plans.
+Tank of the authentic sarcophagus of Saint Aybert (1060–1140), born in Espain, a primitive village in Bléharies.
+A hermit linked to the Benedictine abbey of Crespin (F), he was buried near his hermitage; the tomb was forgotten and used as a cow trough in the late 19th century.
+Rediscovered by priest E. Druez, it was restored in 1932 behind the main altar following Lacoste’s plans.
+The recumbent is by F. Debonnaires (1932).

 Original work of art based on a sphere and whose octagonal bowl originates from an inverted pyramid.
 The canopy is decorated on the inside with a mosaic representing the Lamb of God, which replaces the traditional dove.
 The Lamb also underlines Lacoste's will to make the whole church the home of the Good Shepherd.